-This condition causes severe complications in both the mother and the infant, ranging from:
+This condition causes severe complications in both the mother and the infant.

-- Brachial plexus palsy (Erb’s palsy) which is the loss of function of the shoulder and arm because of damage to the nerves that link them to the spine
+- Brachial plexus palsy (Erb’s palsy), which is an excessive weakness of the muscles of the shoulder and arm because of damage to the nerves that link them to the spine.

 Who Is at Risk for Shoulder Dystocia?